Hochfrequenz/ahbesser/README.md

 ## 🔗 Links

+- Generate machine-readable files from AHB documents with [KohlrAHBi](https://github.com/Hochfrequenz/kohlrahbi) 🥬.
+- Official edi@energy AHB documents are provided by BDEW at [edi-energy.de](https://www.edi-energy.de/index.php?id=38).
-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+- To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.